herasrobert/icu5e/README.md

 **Automatice Passive Perception Checks (Module Settings)[Experimental]** - Automatically check nearby tokens to reveal them when token is moved.

+**Stealth Mode (Module Setting)[Experimental]** - Player token is Hidden from everyone but remains visible to the GM and the token Owner to simulate the player stealthing from everyone else.

 <h2>Install</h2>
 Check the releases to the right hand side